 This was a regimented one-day tour with little time at each stop and we were soon off to lunch at the tour-company-owned Restaurant Turistico Marangani in Sicuani.
 Similar buffet restaurants are common in Peru and cater to tour groups.
 This one was in a lovely building with soaring windows, great views, clean washrooms and particularly good food.

-Next stop was a large outdoor textile market set up at the 14,200 ft.
-La Raya pass, overlooking the Andes and the highest point on our route.
+Next stop was a large outdoor textile market set up at the 14,271 ft.
+Abra La Raya pass, overlooking the Andes and the highest point on Carretera 3S.
 Beautiful stuff — yarn, blankets, scarves, toques, gloves, sweaters, etc. Prices vary depending on the type of wool ranging from sheep/alpaca blends at the low end to quite expensive virgin alpaca or vicuna.
 I broke my usual rule and paid a woman for her picture as she talked on her cell phone.
-Quite a clash of traditional and modern and I expect universal cell phone access will lead to a lot of changes to traditional culture.

 All-in-all a good day and, as bus rides go, a good experience.
-We pulled in to the Inca capital of Cusco at about 7 pm and prepared for a heavy hit of Inca culture and our day at Machu Picchu, the culmination of any trip to Peru.
+We pulled in to the Inca capital of Cusco at about 7pm looking forward to a heavy hit of Inca culture and our day at Machu Picchu, the grand culmination of any trip to Peru.

 Next post: Discovering Cusco